cs3216/cs3216.github.io/coursework/mobile/index.md

 - <https://developer.chrome.com/extensions/api_other>
 - <http://caniuse.com>

+You can also check out [this video by Google](<https://youtu.be/baSiSIyTGSk>) that recaps some of the things we covered above.

 ## Grading Scheme

 The grading of the assignment is divided into two components: satisfying the compulsory milestones (70%) and coolness factor (30%).
 Excluding Milestone 0, there are **17 milestones** in total: two are optional (Milestones 16 and 17).
 That leaves you with 15 compulsory milestones.
-Milestone 4 is worth 3% and milestone 9 is worth 2%.
+Milestone 4 is worth 3% and Milestone 9 is worth 2%.
 The rest are worth 5% each.

 The bonus milestones and the optional milestones will contribute towards the remaining 30%.